likecs/Competitive-Programming-Setup/README.md

 * timer.cpp
 > It contains a small code snippet to print the time taken by the program to execute the given test case data.

+* java_template.java
+> It conatins the code template for java solutions.

+* python_template.py
+> It conatins the code template for python solutions.